-Airport Authority Communication Center will contact the TSA Coordination Center.
+Airport Authority Communication Center will contact the TSA Coordination Center: 919-468-4053

-Airport Authority Communication Center will contact the following for an immediate meeting:
+Airport Authority Communication Center will contact the following for an immediate meeting inside the Airport Police Training Room: --Steve Bowie, Customs and Border Protection: 336-451-0441 --Cathy English, TSA FSD, 910-617-0416 or 919-468-4053

-- --Steve Bowie, Port Director, Customs and Border Protection (Only contact PD Steve Bowie for international arrivals)

-- --Mitchell Brown, TSA FSD, 919-337-9764 (O) or 704-249-8698 (C)

-- --On-duty Airport Police Supervisor
+--On-duty Airport Police Supervisor

-- --On-duty Airport Authority Supervisor
+--On-duty Airport Authority Supervisor

-- --All Airline Station Managers
+--Responsible Airline Station Manager

-- --Airport Fire Department
+--Airport Fire Department

-Officials at this meeting will: Determine where to park the aircraft to deplane the passengers.
+Officials at this meeting will:

+Determine where to park the aircraft to deplane the passengers.
 Terminal ramp parking will be utilized first.
-Airlines will utilize their gates for company aircraft, others will be parked at Gates 47, 49, 21, 23, & 25.
+Airlines will utilize their gates for company aircraft, others will be parked at Gates 46, 47, 49, 21, 23, & 25.
 International aircraft will have priority at Gate 49.
-If terminal ramp capacity is exceeded, aircraft may be unloaded and towed away from terminal, or remote aircraft parking with air stairs will be used and passengers will be bussed to the terminal.
+If terminal ramp capacity is exceeded, aircraft may be unloaded and towed away from the terminal, or remote aircraft parking with air stairs will be used, and passengers will be bussed to the terminal.
 The Airport Authority will provide busses if needed.
 The Airport Authority has an agreement with a local bus company for busses if additional capacity is needed.
-Procedures Airline Station Managers will make arrangements for food and water, as well as other comfort items.
+Procedures: Airline Station Managers will make arrangements for food and water, as well as other comfort items.
 International diversions will follow the International Aircraft Diversion Plan for Piedmont Triad International Airport (attached).
 The Airport Authority will contact the Red Cross and Guilford County Emergency Management for assistance and supplies as needed.
 The Airport Authority will notify the airport concessions and rental car agencies and request extended service hours.
 The Airport Authority and tenants will provide escorts as needed.
 The TSA will assist in providing security for the aircraft.